Platoniq/wilder-journal/_articles/en/democracy-is-fun.md

 {% quote %}We breathe a sigh of relief to be in a democracy, but it only motivates us when it is threatened.{% endquote %}

 If we think about the moments when political action, formal or informal, motivates many people to get involved, a backdrop of instability, injustice, in short, of alterations sufficiently striking to provoke emotions, whether positive or negative, appears.
 We often hear the defense of boring politics, especially from a conservative point of view.
-But also from the progressive point of view when it has been in the majority: when politics is boring it is a symptom that everything " is going well".
+But also from the progressive point of view when it has been in the majority: when politics is boring it is a symptom that everything "is going well".
 In any case, stability and democratic maturity — which is dreadful, inaccessible or incomprehensible to the majority — does not have to forgo being interesting and fun.
-At platoniq we have designed workshops on co-creation of incentives for participation and workshops on pro-commons data culture and digital care.
+At Platoniq we have designed workshops on co-creation of incentives for participation and workshops on pro-commons data culture and digital care.
 The citizen initiative gamified lifecycle in Decide.Madrid

 ### Challenge 2: (More) secure participation spaces